-- Immediate payment annuities begin paying out as soon as you deposit a lump sum.
+- Immediate payment annuities begin paying out once you deposit a lump sum.

-An annuity has two broad periods in its life — the accumulation phase and the annuitization, or payout, phase.
-In the accumulation phase you’re putting money into the annuity, either as a lump sum or over time.
-In the annuitization phase, you’re taking payouts from the annuity.
+An annuity has two broad periods in its life — the accumulation phase and the annuitization, or payout phase.
+In the accumulation phase, you’re putting money into the annuity as a lump sum or over time.
+In the annuitization stage, you’re taking payouts from the annuity.

 Features of an annuity

 Annuities can be structured in many different ways, depending on a customer’s needs.
-Some may guarantee that you’ll receive a certain dollar amount of payments from the account over some period.
-Many offer a death benefit, which may pay out on your passing, like life insurance.
+Some may guarantee you’ll receive a specific dollar amount of payments from the account over some period.
+Many offer a death benefit, like life insurance, which may pay out on your passing.

-One popular option is to have a longer surrender period, giving you more time to cancel.
-Some annuities may offer survivor’s benefits, where a spouse may continue to receive the annuity’s benefits over some period of time, and most annuities can be structured with other “riders” that offer some insurance-like benefit.
-Generally the more features your annuity has, the pricier it is.
+One popular option is a longer surrender period, giving you more time to cancel.
+Some annuities may offer survivor’s benefits, where a spouse may continue to receive the annuity’s benefits over some time, and most annuities can be structured with other “riders” that offer some insurance-like benefit.
+Generally, the more features your annuity has, the pricier it is.

-So while the company issuing the contract has many different ways to create the annuity based on what you need, you’ll pay extra for all the benefits.
+So while the company issuing the contract has many different ways to create the annuity based on your need, you’ll likely pay extra for all the benefits.

 Annuities offer tax-deferred growth on your investment until you withdraw the money.
 So if you pay into the annuity with after-tax money, you’ll be taxed at withdrawal only on the earnings of the account, not any principal that you take out.
-This feature can be valuable for those looking for a tax-advantaged way to invest.
+This feature can be valuable for those looking for a tax-advantaged investment.

-Unlike other tax-deferred retirement accounts such as a traditional 401(k), annuities have no annual contribution maximum, allowing savers to pile away as much cash as they can.
+Unlike other tax-deferred retirement accounts, such as a traditional 401(k), annuities have no maximum annual contribution, allowing savers to pile away as much cash as possible.
 That’s a particular benefit for higher-income savers, who may otherwise want to contribute more to their retirement but have maxed out their ability to do so in a tax-advantaged way.

-You can also buy an annuity inside a Roth IRA or Roth 401(k), making those payouts fully tax-free, though many experts frown on putting a complex tax-advantaged account inside another such as a Roth IRA.
+You can also buy an annuity inside a Roth IRA or Roth 401(k), making those payouts entirely tax-free.
+However, many experts frown on putting a complex tax-advantaged account inside another, such as a Roth IRA.

 The downside of annuities

-An annuity can solve the challenge of finding a guaranteed stream of income in retirement, and may offer some other benefits such as a death benefit.
-However, it comes with quite a few downsides, and many financial advisors are suspicious of annuities for the following reasons.
+An annuity can solve the challenge of finding a guaranteed income stream in retirement and may offer some other benefits, such as a death benefit.
+However, it comes with several downsides, and many financial advisors may be suspicious of annuities for the following reasons.

-Annuity contracts are tremendously complex, often running to dozens of pages.
-In this fine print, you’ll find all the many conditions of the annuity spelled out, such as when you can get paid, how much it will cost you to cancel the contract, how much you’re guaranteed to be paid, what rate of return the annuity is based on, and all the other details that govern the agreement.
+Annuity contracts are tremendously complex, often totalling dozens of pages.
+In this fine print, you’ll find all the many conditions of the annuity spelled out, such as when you can get paid, how much it will cost you to cancel the contract, the guaranteed payment, what rate of return the annuity is based on, and all the other details that govern the agreement.

 On top of this complexity, annuity contracts may differ markedly from one to the next.
-Annuities have some broad similarities, but the details are where annuities really stand apart.
-The benefits of each annuity contract may differ – allowing insurance companies to offer a specific kind of coverage that you’re looking for as well as hide some of the less flattering details of the contract.
+Annuities have some broad similarities, but the details are where annuities stand apart.
+The benefits of each annuity contract may differ – allowing insurance companies to offer a specific kind of coverage that you’re looking for and hide some of the less flattering details of the contract.

-It ought to go without saying, you’ll need to read the contract very closely to see just what your rights and responsibilities are.
+It ought to go without saying, but you’ll need to read the contract closely to see your rights and responsibilities.
 But even spending hours on the contract may not be enough.

-One of the biggest drawbacks of an annuity is the large sales commission bundled in with the product.
-While the commission may not be paid directly by you, it still reduces the returns that you otherwise could have earned.
+One of the most significant drawbacks of an annuity is the large sales commission bundled in with the product.
+While you may not pay the commission directly, it still reduces the returns you otherwise could have earned.

-Unfortunately, it’s not unusual to spot a commission at 6 or 7 percent, though they may go up to 10 percent.
+Unfortunately, it’s not unusual to spot a commission at six or seven percent, though they may go up to 10 percent.
 If you put $100,000 into an annuity, a salesperson may take $6,000 or more, though the industry may obscure how you’re charged.

-In general, complex annuities with more features have higher commissions than simple annuities.
-An annuity with a long surrender charge period means higher commissions, too.
+Complex annuities with more features generally have higher commissions than simple annuities.
+An annuity with an extended surrender charge period means higher commissions, too.

 With that kind of incentive, it’s little wonder that insurance agents are eager to sign up clients in a complex product.
-It’s also a reason why you need an independent fee-only financial advisor who’s looking out for your interest, not their own personal financial interest.
+It’s also a reason why you may want to consider using an independent fee-only financial advisor who’s looking out for your interest.

 Amid all the complexity of the contract, you may find how to cancel your annuity, a process that may come with substantial fees – called surrender charges – or other lost income.
 While there may be ways for you to wiggle out of the contract, don’t expect them to be easy or pain-free.

-Once you put your money into an annuity, it’s generally tied up for a long period of time.
-You’ll receive your stream of income and you may be able to withdraw some of the principal, but for the most part your money is locked into the annuity and you have relatively little access to it.
+Once you put your money into an annuity, it’s generally tied up for an extended period.
+You’ll receive your income stream, and may be able to withdraw some of the principal, but for the most part, your money is locked into the annuity and you have relatively little access to it.

-That can be problematic if you need money for an emergency and your income or other savings doesn’t suffice.
+That can be problematic if you need money for an emergency and your income or other savings don’t suffice.

-Because they may rely fully on the markets for any gain, variable annuities can potentially be quite risky, leaving you with few gains and maybe even losses after years of saving.
-You’ll want to invest any money for the long term so that you can ride through the dips in the market, and avoid fees that may come with an early redemption of the annuity, if you decide to go that way.
+Because they may rely entirely on the markets for any gain, variable annuities can potentially be quite risky, leaving you with few gains and maybe even losses after years of saving.
+You’ll want to invest any money for the long term to ride through the dips in the market and avoid fees that may come with an early redemption of the annuity if you decide to go that way.

-And if you withdraw your money early, before age 59 1/2, you can get hit with a 10 percent bonus penalty in addition to taxes you’ll owe on any investment gains, much like the penalties for early withdrawal on traditional IRA and 401(k) accounts.
+And suppose you withdraw your money early, before age 59 1/2.
+In that case, you can get hit with a 10 percent bonus penalty in addition to taxes you’ll owe on any investment gains, much like the penalties for early withdrawal on traditional IRA and 401(k) accounts.

 Alternatives to annuities

-For example, while an annuity may promise you a 4 percent return on your money, an advisor may be able to construct a portfolio that earns you 5 percent today and offers a growing stream of dividends in future years.
-Such a portfolio may also offer you flexibility, too.
+- Investment portfolio: Strategic investments can help provide extra income during retirement.
+For example, while an annuity may promise you a four percent return on your money, a financial advisor may be able to construct a portfolio that earns you five percent today and offers a growing stream of dividends in future years.